 If a cost benefits two or more projects or activities in proportions that can be determined without undue effort or cost, the cost should be allocated to the projects based on the proportional benefit.
 However, this allocation cannot be used to eliminate cost overruns.

-PURCHASING
+PURCHASING (Note this page may become a link to the purchasing manual in the next draft)

 Purchase Order